Erdk/introtoprofiling/README.md

 With `callgrind_control -i on|off` you could turn on or off instrumentation during runtime.
 You could combine it with `--instr-atstart=no|yes` option to `valgrind` when you start application, to start without instrumentation, then turn it on for a few minutes to gather profile and then turn it off again.

-You could also inspect profile data with KCacheGrind.
+It's possible to base analysis on `callgrind_annotate` output, but better suited to this is KCacheGrind.
 It provides graphical interface and it provides visualization of data, which helps with analysis.
 It's available for Linux, and probobly for Windows as QCacheGrind (I saw old builds on sourceforge but I didn't test them...).

 List of callers and callees of choosen function:
 ![kcachegrind callers and callees](/img/kcachegrind1.png)